zhihan-guo/MACS-BiC/README.md

 ### 7.2 End-to-end pipeline (programmatic mode)

-Bypasses the ReAct loop and invokes each Coordinator stage directly — ideal for CI and unit tests.
+Bypasses the ReAct loop and invokes each Coordinator stage directly 鈥� ideal for CI and unit tests.

 ```python
 from agent.multi_agent.multi_agent_system import MultiAgentSystem